-The year 2020 has already been full of both strife and success.
-(Would I have it any other way?)
+The year 2020 has been full of both strife and success.
 Stresses aside, I’ve had two excellent reasons for spending less time with my blog site.
-In addition to launching my first Kult: Divinity Lost campaign (more about that soon), I’ve also been writing and editing my first official paid-to-be-published writing gig for friend and fellow game designer, Michael Addison of Nerdy Pup Games.
+In addition to launching my first Kult: Divinity Lost campaign, I’ve also been writing and editing my first official paid and published writing gig for friend and fellow game designer, Michael Addison of Nerdy Pup Games.

 Thanks to a successful Kickstarter for the new tabletop RPG, The Curse of the House of Rookwood is already available to backers as a pdf and scheduled for print late spring.
-In addition to the core rule book, Nerdy Pup Games is also publishing scenarios (written by a number of contributors, myself included) that explore alternate takes on Rookwood’s otherwise British Gothic setting.
+In addition to the core rule book, Nerdy Pup Games is also publishing Rookwood Roots, a collection of scenarios written by a number of contributors (myself included) that explore alternate takes on Rookwood’s otherwise British Gothic setting.

-I’m excited for the release of Rookwood—and to contribute to its publication!
+I’m excited for the release of Rookwood—and to contribute to the game’s publication, brought to life by Addison and his friend Brian Binh!
 I remember when Addison first came up with the concept many years ago, and our group of friends created a dysfunctional family, struggling to overcome their worst impulses and bad blood to face a common enemy.
 In true Addison fashion (given his love for Lovecraftian horror), I remember feeling both terror and dread as an unfamiliar supernatural creature, disguised as a human, revealed itself upon a Victorian ballroom full of unsuspecting guests, during a waltz no less.

-I’m terribly excited for Addison and Nerdy Pup Games.
+I’m excited for Addison and Nerdy Pup Games.
 The three crowd-funded games you can find on his website are but the tip of an iceberg.
-Addison has been a prolific game designer for as long as I’ve known him, since we attended college together—and I’m hopeful that more of his games I’ve played over the years will eventually see publication.
-He’s talented and dedicated (far more focused than I—haha!), and I encourage people to support and check out his work!
+Addison has been a prolific game designer for as long as I’ve known him, and I’m glad to see his games reaching a greater audience.
+He’s talented and dedicated, and I encourage people to check out and support his work!